Learn More About Us

 As a former Fortune 50 speechwriter and experienced presenter, Claire is passionate about sharing exciting ideas in a clear and compelling way…using humor and a highly interactive teaching style to keep participants alert and engaged.
 In each training and consultation, Claire strives to create a spirit of hospitality that puts professionals with diverse backgrounds and learning styles at ease.

-A graduate of Rollins College Masters in Counseling program, Claire is an EMDR Institute Regional Trainer, Certified EMDR Therapist, Approved Consultant, and a Training Facilitator for the EMDR Institute.
-Claire also volunteers as a trainer and facilitator for the nonprofit Trauma Recovery/Humanitarian Assistance Program.
-She facilitates the Orlando-area no-fee EMDR Study Group and is a co-coordinator of the Greater Orlando EMDRIA Regional Network.
-Claire currently works in private practice in Maitland, Florida, where she treats a range of client issues, including complex PTSD and anxiety disorders, using EMDR therapy as part of an integrative trauma-informed, approach.
+A graduate of Rollins College Masters in Counseling program, Claire is an EMDRIA-Approved Trainer and Consultant with years of experience training and facilitating across the U.S.,both for the EMDR Institute and as a volunteer for the Trauma Recovery Network/Humanitarian Assistance Program.
+At home in Orlando, she facilitates the local no-fee EMDR Study Group.
+Claire is also an approved Mindfulness-Based Stress Reduction teacher and finds great joy in leading both therapists and non-therapists through the 8 week journey to greater peace and well-being.
+She currently works in private practice in Maitland, Florida, where she treats a range of client issues, including complex PTSD and anxiety disorders, using EMDR therapy and mindfulness as part of an integrative trauma-informed, approach.

 Originally from Pennsylvania, Bill has been a therapist in Orlando, Florida for over thirty years.
 He is an EMDRIA Approved Consultant, an EMDR Basic Trainer for TRN/HAP, facilitates basic EMDR trainings for the EMDR Institute, and is an EMDR R-TEP/G-TEP trainer – having provided the Orlando training in response to the Pulse nightclub shooting.